ghowland/VDRPrologCPU/docs/cpu_only_spec.md

   direct: UUID 0x3A7F...                  (hash-based, one hop)
 ```

-### 3.5 Session Ephemeral Tree
+### 3.5 Session Session Tree

-Each session gets an ephemeral root at ID -1.
+Each session gets an session root at ID -1.
 The LLM writes scratch data here.

 ```
 session_root = -1